 Awards of Nitin Bose

 Nitin Bose was awarded Certificate of Merit for Second Best Feature Film Pyaar Ki Pyaas.
-After that he received Dadasaheb Phalke Lifetime Achievement Award
+After that he received Dadasaheb Phalke Lifetime Achievement Award in 1977.

 Nitin Bose passed away on April 14, 1986.